A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 Connected living

-In DSAP2, the Wildlight trail network will expand to over 50 miles, connecting homes to parks, recreational facilities, village centers and other conveniences.
+In DSAP2, the Wildlight Trailways will expand to over 50 miles, connecting homes to parks, recreational facilities, village centers and other conveniences.

 Next Steps